≡ Menu

 Nature’s Variety Instinct Limited Ingredient Diet Grain-Free Recipe Natural Dry Dog Food

-Nature’s Variety Limited Ingredient diet is made from simple ingredients which ensures that the dog doesn’t develop any allergies to the ingredients used.
+Nature’s Variety Limited Ingredient diet is made from simple ingredients, ensuring the dog doesn’t develop any allergies to the ingredients used.
 This kibble contains one animal protein and one vegetable protein.

-The use of common allergens such as fish, chicken, grain, beef, dairy, eggs, fish, potato, sweet potato, chickpeas, corn, wheat, soy, preservatives, coloring, etc. is strictly avoided.
+Common allergens such as fish, chicken, grain, beef, dairy, eggs, fish, potato, sweet potato, chickpeas, corn, wheat, soy, preservatives, coloring, etc., are strictly avoided.

-The kibble contains cage-free turkey—a source of protein which provides amino acids, is healthy, and easily digestible.
+The kibble contains cage-free turkey—a source of protein that provides amino acids, is healthy and is easily digestible.

-If you judge this dry dog food by the quality of ingredients used to make it, this dog food comes out to be an above-average one.
+If you judge this dry dog food by the quality of ingredients used to make it, it comes out to be above average.

 Pros Cons